kotakasahara/omegagene/docs/source/users-manual/tutorial_cg.rst

 Production run
 ~~~~~~~~~~~~~~~~

-After the convergence of the distribution in *vcmd_next_qraw.dat", execute the production run with the same manner.
+After the convergence of the distribution in *vcmd_next_qraw.dat*, execute the production run with the same manner.

 ~~~~~~~~~~~~~~~~~~~
 Post-processing